 Often, when people encounter evidence that should cause them to doubt their beliefs, they reject this evidence, and strengthen their support for their original stance.
-This occurs due to a cognitive bias known as the backfire effect, and the following article will show you when and why this bias influences people, and how understanding it can benefit you.
+This occurs due to a cognitive bias known as the backfire effect.

 Examples of the backfire effect

-Instances of the backfire effect have been observed in a large number of scientific studies, which looked at various scenarios:
+The backfire effect has been observed in a number of scientific studies, which looked at various scenarios:

 - A study which examined voting preference showed that introducing people to negative information about a political candidate that they favor, often causes them to increase their support for that candidate.